 Well that’s it for now.
 In the meantime, feel free to contact me at the supplied phone number or e-mail address at the end of this presentation.

 What are the possibilities?
 Well, the possibilities are endless.

 For the Boat and Yacht Report, I’m Capt.
 Ken Kreisler and thanks for listening.
 And since we’ll be posting our whereabouts right here on the site, should you see our crew on location, please make sure you stop by, say hello, and take the time to share your boating experiences with us.
 You just might wind up as part of a segment.
 Oh, and sorry about the graphics.
-I’m doing this on my laptop, as my home page is being designed and outfitted.
-Trust me on this one; it’ll be worth waiting for.
+I’m doing this on my laptop.
+Hands-on.

 I’ll see you around the docks and hopefully, out on the water.

 Ken Kreisler, Editorial Director, The Boat and Yacht Report.
 (917) 526-3676. email@example.com